Lukasdotcom/fantasy-manager/README.md

    5. By Club
    6. By Name
    7. By Position
+10. Predict matches to earn more points for the league.
+11. Customize points for predictions.
-10. Download player data as json or csv
+12. Download player data as json or csv
-11. See all historical player data(As long as the server was up).
+13. See all historical player data(As long as the server was up).
-12. See historical squads for every league.
+14. See historical squads for every league.
-13. And all of these features in a Modern Responsive UI available in a light and dark theme.
+15. And all of these features in a Modern Responsive UI available in a light and dark theme.
+16. Customize UI to look however you want.
+17. Web admin panel for website administrator to change settings.

 ## Roadmap